 If you don’t want to use these, make sure you test logging into your Apple account and your email.

-If you’re feeling leery about the move to macOS Monterey, you should dig through feedback from early adopters.
+If you’re feeling leery about the move to macOS Monterey 12.7.3, you should dig through feedback from early adopters.

-Again, there’s a chance you encounter bugs and/or performance issues on your Mac after moving to Apple’s new operating system.
+Again, there’s a chance you encounter bugs and/or performance issues on your Mac after moving to Apple’s new macOS firmware.

-Big updates like macOS Monterey often hits older Mac models the hardest so if you own an older Mac model, and you’re concerned about the jump up from your current macOS software, you’ll want to track down feedback from those who have taken the plunge.
+Software updates like macOS Monterey 12.7.3 often hits older Mac models the hardest so if you own an older Mac model, and you’re concerned about the jump up from your current macOS software, you’ll want to track down feedback from those who have taken the plunge.

 This feedback will alert you to potential bugs and problems.
-You also might learn about potential benefits of Apple’s new operating system.
+You also might learn about potential benefits of Apple’s latest macOS Monterey update.

 Some of you might want to wait for long-term feedback to emerge before committing.
-And others might even want to wait for Apple to roll out the next batch of bug fixes for macOS Monterey problems.
+And others might even want to wait for Apple to roll out new software.

-macOS Monterey went through an extensive beta testing period, but problems have unsurprisingly slipped through the cracks into the final version.
+Apple tested macOS Monterey 12.7.3 behind the scenes, but problems have unsurprisingly slipped through the cracks into the final version.

 If you don’t have an encyclopedia of fixes for macOS issues stored inside your head, you’ll want to track down and bookmark fixes for potential problems.

-Before you install macOS Monterey, you’ll want to head to the App Store and read reviews from users.
+Before you install the firmware, you’ll want to head to the App Store and read reviews from users.
 If reviews are mostly positive, go ahead and install the latest update(s).

 If the feedback is negative, you might want to wait for a new version of macOS Monterey or for the developer to update the app before moving your device to the latest software.

-If you use your Mac for work you might want to check with your IT team (if you have one) and make sure you’re got the green light to install macOS Monterey.
+If you use your Mac for work you might want to check with your IT team (if you have one) and make sure you’re got the green light to install macOS Monterey 12.7.3.

-Enterprise problems plague every single version of macOS and they can be particularly nasty after Apple releases a new operating system.
+Enterprise problems plague every single version of macOS and they can be particularly nasty after Apple releases new macOS software.

 If you depend on your device to get work done, it’s important to get in touch with IT to see if the update is safe to use.
 If you’ve got an IT department, they should be able to provide you with feedback about the core apps and services you use.

-If you don’t have an IT department or a tech on site, you might want to ask around the office or talk to friends who use the same services and see how they’re doing on the operating system.
+If you don’t have an IT department or a tech on site, you might want to ask around the office or talk to friends who use the same services and see how they’re doing on the software.

 Learn About the Downgrade Process